 101 Sheldon Blvd.
 SE

-Local artist E’lla Webber painted this piece in 2022 for the Heartside Historic Murals Project sponsored by Dwelling Place, a Grand Rapids non-profit organization dedicated to improving the lives of people by creating quality affordable housing.
+Local artist E’lla Webber painted this piece in 2022 for the Heartside Historic Murals Project.
+It showcases community members who have been influential in creating and advocating for affordable housing in Grand Rapids.
 It’s on the north wall bordering the parking lot.

 Head east on Oakes to LaGrave Ave.
 Go north on LaGrave, past the Weston St. intersection and the Grand Rapids Fire Department.